 (must relate to experiential credit)

 Coursework in a specific subject area**

 |TOTAL PROGRAM CREDIT||64|

 |Program Cost Estimates|

 *Students must complete MATH 120C or higher, with the exception of MATH 129C, to graduate.
-Depending on results of placement testing, students may be required to complete MATH 093C prior to MATH 120C (please note that MATH 093C College Algebra, with a grade of “C” or higher, or the high school equivalent with a grade of “C” or higher, is the prerequisite for MATH 120C).
+Depending on results of placement testing, students may be required to complete MATH 092C (please note that MATH 092C Introduction to Algebra, with a grade of “C” or higher, or the high school equivalent with a grade of “C” or higher, is the prerequisite for MATH 120C).

 CL - Number of lecture/classroom hours per week for the course

 Curriculum for students entering program in 2016-17.